SihaoCheng/scattering_transform/README.md

 The advantages of `kymatio` package are:
 1. It allows for calculating local scattering coefficients.
 2. It also contains codes for 1D and 3D applications.
-Nevertheless, I am also working on adding these functions to my code.

-Part of my code for generating the Morlet wavelets was copied from the `kymatio` package.
+(I am working on adding these functions to my code.
+Also, part of my code for generating the Morlet wavelets was copied from the `kymatio` package.)

 ## Example 1